-Always store your Raw honey is a dry place at room temperature keeping the lid secure.
+Always store your Raw honey in a dry place at room temperature keeping the lid secure.
 This is the same if opened or sealed.

-Crystallisation is completely normal.
-The great majority of commercial honeys have been pasteurised and ultra fine filtered to slow down the process of crystallisation.
-However, this process actually kills the honey and removes practically any of its goodness.
-You are left with a far inferior honey.
+Crystallization is completely normal.
+The great majority of commercial honey has been pasteurized and ultra-fine filtered to slow down the process of crystallization.
+However, this process kills the honey and removes practically any of its goodness.
+You are left with far inferior honey.
 This is not the case with Bee Mercy Raw Honey.